I am always looking for simple dessert ideas that I can make in large batches and hide in the freezer for a sweet tooth emergency.

 Almond stuffed dates are a sweeter alternative to a recipe I shared a few years ago for frozen banana bites, which I absolutely love.
 I used the same macadamia based vanilla coating, which is a great option for anyone avoiding chocolate or following the Specific Carbohydrate Diet.
 The ground macadamia nuts when soaked and then pureed form a deliciously sweet coating for the dates that hardens when frozen (and doesn’t taste anything like macadamia nuts, I promise!)

 I love the surprising crunch that the almonds add, hidden inside the dates.
 I used two almonds per date but you could substitute them for another type of nut such as pecans, walnuts or Brazil nuts.

 If you make this recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!

 - 1/4 cup toasted pistachios or almonds, finely chopped

 - 1 tbsp coconut oil

-- ¾ cup macadamia nuts, soaked in water overnight or alternatively soaked in boiling water for 1 hour
+- 3/4 cup macadamia nuts soaked in boiling water for 30 minutes

 - 2 tbsp coconut oil